zacharylott94/ppa-1-sw-testing-qa-spring-2018-official-team-4/README.md

 ## Testing Coverage
 1. Run `npm test` to generate a coverage folder
-2. To see output run in command line or open lcov-report/index.html in a web browser
+2. To see output, run in command line or open lcov-report/index.html in a web browser

 ## Programming Language
 We will be programming in JavaScript